ArthurRennert/Ball-Block-Breaker/README.md

 # Ball-Block-Breaker

 A fun game.
 Written in Java.
-Using biuoop-1.4.jar library for simple work with Java's Swing library.
+Using biuoop-1.4.jar library for simpler use of Java's Swing library.

 Friends level: